 A child aged from 10 to 14 years can be fingerprinted if they are reasonably suspected of having committed an indictable or specified summary offence and either:

-- the child and their parent or guardian To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the prints being taken; or
+- the child and their parent or guardian consent to the prints being taken; or

 - a Children’s Court orders that the prints be taken.
-Before ordering the taking of prints, the court will need to be satisfied on the More likely than not.
-The plaintiff in a civil case (a non-criminal case) must prove that what they are arguing is more likely to be true than false.
-This is called the standard of proof.
-See also beyond reasonable doubt. (i.e. that it is more likely than not) that:
+Before ordering the taking of prints, the court will need to be satisfied on the balance of probabilities (i.e. that it is more likely than not) that:

 - there are reasonable grounds to believe that the child has committed the offence in question; and